Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 ### Armor

-The Category of Armor provides modifers to the Soak or Evasion defenses (and ultimately to DV).
+The Category of Armor provides modifiers to the Soak or Evasion defenses (and ultimately to DV).

 <table>